ledyba/easel/README.md

 ## Implementation

-[/client-cli](./client-cli): the entrypoint of "client-cli" executable.
+[/easel-server](./easel-server) the entrypoint of "server" executable.
-[/client-daemon](./client-daemon): the entrypoint of "client-daemon" executable.
+[/easel-client-cli](./easel-client-cli): the entrypoint of "client-cli" executable.
-[/server](./server) the entrypoint of "server" executable.
+[/easel-client-daemon](./easel-client-daemon): the entrypoint of "client-daemon" executable.

 [/image-filters](./image-filters): GLSL shaders.
 Currently, there is only a [lanczos10 filter](https://github.com/ledyba/easel/blob/master/image-filters/lanczos.go).
 [/server-impl](./server-impl):